pixlee/pixlee-ios-sdk/README.md

 }
 ```
 #### PXLPhotoView
 - Showing a content with a title, subtitle, and an action button.
 You can customize the look of the PXLPhotoView, with setting up the `PXLPhotoViewConfiguration`.
 Implement the delegate (`PXLPhotoViewDelegate`) to know about the content clicked and the action button click events.
+- To start playing video use the `playVideo()` and to stop playing use the `stopVideo()` methods, to mute / unmute the playbacks volume use the `mutePlayer(muted:Bool)` method.
 ```swift
 //Basic Example
 ...